Jay Gould Net Worth 2024

 Fact Sheet

-• Jay Gould's nationality is American
+• Jay Gould is American

-• Jay Gould is a(n) railroad developer
+• What does Jay Gould do?
+Jay Gould's job is being a(n) railroad developer

-• Jay Gould is 188 years old
+• How old is Jay Gould?
+Jay Gould is 188 years old

 • Which college/university did Jay Gould go to?
 Jay Gould went to Hobart Academy